ExpenseIn's Ad Hoc module allows you to configure approval flows at three different levels:

 When will an expense skip approval?

-If there is no matching approval flow or no further stages have been found, the expenses will be automatically approved.
+If there is no matching approval flow or no further stages have been found, an expense will be automatically approved.
 If an expense does not meet the conditions for the approval stage it will skip that approval stage.

 How can I ensure expenses are always approved?

-When using project or department-level approval, we recommend that you also assign a User Settings level approval flow for your ad hoc users.
-The User Settings level approval flow will act as the default fallback approval flow and ensures that expenses will always require approval, even if the project and department approval flows have been skipped.
+When using approval flows assigned at project or department-level, we recommend you also assign a Default Approval Flow in your Ad Hoc Settings for your Ad Hoc users.
+The Default Approval Flow will act as the default fallback approval flow and ensures that expenses will always require approval, even if the project and department approval flows have been skipped.